Late Boneset: A Guide to Identifying & Using The Plant

 Growth Habit and Lifecycle

-Late boneset is a rhizomatous perennial, which means that it grows from underground stems called rhizomes.
-The plant prefers full sun and well-draining soil.
-It is native to eastern North America and can be found in every coastal state from Massachusetts to Texas and inland as far as Minnesota and Nebraska.
-Eupatorium serotinum is a tough plant that can tolerate a wide range of soil types, from sandy to clay.
-It is also drought tolerant and can survive in areas with low rainfall.
+Late boneset grows as a rhizomatous perennial, sending up shoots from underground stems called rhizomes.
+The plant thrives in full sun and well-draining soil.
+It originates in eastern North America and spreads across every coastal state from Massachusetts to Texas and inland as far as Minnesota and Nebraska.
+Eupatorium serotinum withstands a wide range of soil types, from sandy to clay.
+It also endures drought and survives in areas with low rainfall.

-Late boneset is a beautiful and versatile herbaceous perennial wildflower that is native to North America.
-Its physical characteristics, growth habit, and lifecycle make it an ideal plant for gardens, meadows, and naturalized areas.
+Late boneset displays itself as a beautiful and versatile herbaceous perennial wildflower native to North America.
+Its physical characteristics, growth habit, and lifecycle make it an ideal choice for gardens, meadows, and naturalized areas.

 As a native plant to North America, late boneset (Eupatorium serotinum) can be found in many habitats throughout eastern and central North America.
 In Illinois, for example, it is commonly found in moist black soil prairies, moist meadows near rivers, swamps, areas near drainage ditches, low-lying areas along railroads and roadsides, pastures, and abandoned fields Illinois Wildflowers.